 In relation to insurance, any failure to disclose material information may invalidate your claim and render your policy void.

 Conflicts of interest

 It is the policy of Loanitt to avoid conflicts of interest in providing services to you.
 However, where an unavoidable conflict of interest arises, we will advise you of this in writing before providing you with any service.
-As per above, we receive a commission from the lenders and companies we have agencies with for the business you transact.
+As per above, we receive a commission from the lenders and companies we have agencies or arrangements with for the business you transact.

 Default on payments by clients